jeffknerr/dotfiles/README.md

 ## TODO

 - muttrc? have script customize things??
+- have script make backup copies instead of replace??
 - finish the script to install all of this
 - *really* test it